 Healthier You is a national diabetes prevention programme for patients who have been identified as being at high risk of developing diabetes.
 The programme covers 13 sessions over a nine month period.
 Once you have been referred to the programme, a health coach carries out an initial one-to-one assessment to gain a good understanding of your health and wellbeing.
 Together, you come up with a personalised action plan supporting you to prevent the onset of diabetes.

 The service offers a mix of one-to-one and group sessions in venues all around Islington.
 Patients are referred by their health care professional (mainly GPs).

 Chronic Obstructive Pulmonary Disease

-A structured programme for patients with MRC ≥3 (i.e. a measure of shortness of breath, in this case those experiencing shortness of breath when walking or changing clothes).
+A structured programme for patients with MRC ≥3 (i.e. a measure of shortness of breath, in this case those experiencing shortness of breath when walking or changing clothes.
 The programme takes the form of a low impact exercise session, followed by an education session.
 It aims to improve patients’ exercise tolerance and provide the skills, knowledge and self-confidence to self-manage.
-It is delivered by the community respiratory team, led by the respiratory physiotherapist.
+The community respiratory team, led by the respiratory physiotherapist, delivers this programme.

 Patients can be referred by their GP.

 An ongoing exercise programme provided at three venues across Islington by the community respiratory physiotherapist for patients who have completed Pulmonary Rehab.
 Your GP can refer you on to this programme.

 Phase 4 cardiac rehabilitation is a group exercise programme for patients who are recovering from cardiac illness and surgery.
 The programme offers up to ten sessions of exercise and education at community venues across the borough, with follow-up support offered three months after completing the course.
 The overall aim of the service is to provide all patients who fulfil the referral criteria with a patient-centred service, improving their health and wellbeing, enhancing their quality of life and minimising the risk of recurrent cardiac events.